bngannapuram/TestBDD_Bala/README.md

 # Starting point of execution

-The ExecuteTest class is used to trigger the execution of the suite (ExecuteTest.java)
+The **ExecuteTest** class is used to trigger the execution of the suite, which calls TestRunner.featureList() from **RunCakesTest** class based on the **TAGS** set in TestRunnerBDD.xls file an cucumber starts its execution reading the feature files.

 **Note:
 Issue observed in response for GetDeliveryRates API (postman screenshots shared)